-When asked the reason for his enthusiasm, Erdogan instantly begins to rave about the benefits of the E30: “The new truck is quiet and compact.
+But Linde Steer Control isn’t the only reason why Erdogan is in raptures over the E30: “The new truck is quiet and compact.
 It’s really easy to get into corners, without having to worry about damaging anything.
 Also, the number of large windows gives you perfect all-round visibility and you can see everything you need to see in every direction.”

 Until now, elastomer ring bearings have only ever been used in diesel and gas-powered trucks.
 In the new Linde series, they are now fitted as standard in the electric versions, too – much to the delight of Özkan Erdogan: “We have a few uneven areas here on-site, so you normally get shaken about a bit when you have to drive over them.
 With the E30, you don’t notice it at all, not even when you have a load on the forks.”

 It is not just operating the new E30 that Erdogan finds easy and user-friendly.
 Even charging the battery is a piece of cake: “I can just quickly connect the truck to the charging station during a short break.
 That’s much easier than with an IC truck, as you never have to worry about getting to the filling station before your next job.”